fyashar/RepData_PeerAssessment1/PA1_template.md

 ##      <int>                     <dbl>
 ## 1      835                      206.
 ```
+This 5-minute interval contains the maximum number of steps.

 ## Imputing missing values

 ```r
 ## Calculating the total number of missing values in the dataset